zzcczc/COMP0035-tutorials-2025/docs/1_structure/1-07-opt-integrate-IDE-GitHub.md

-# Activity 7 (optional): Integrate your IDE with your GitHub account
+# 7. (optional): Integrate your IDE with your GitHub account

 [Skip to next](1-08-opt-copilot-ide.md) if you have already completed this or do not want to integrate it.